 The Medieval tale of two lovers cursed to be apart as the result of a spell cast by the evil Bishop of Aquila (John Wood) and their quest to be reunited while putting an end to the evil bishop’s tyranny looks great in widescreen.

-By day Navarre (Rutger Hauer) is a knight who travels with a hawk, at night he is transformed into a wolf, and the hawk becomes the beautiful lady Isabeau (Michelle Pfeiffer).
+By day Etienne of Navarre (Rutger Hauer) is a knight who travels with a hawk, at night he is transformed into a wolf, and the hawk becomes the beautiful lady Isabeau (Michelle Pfeiffer).

-Father Imperius (Leo McKern), who once betrayed the lovers to the bishop, helps them to undo the spell, and Matthew Broderick as the lover’s go-between, Phillipe Gaston, gives a charming, nervy performance.
+Father Imperius (Leo McKern), who once betrayed the lovers to the bishop, helps them to undo the spell, and Matthew Broderick as the lover’s go-between, Phillipe Gaston – a young cutpurse who had been sentenced to death in the dungeons of Aquila but staged a miraculous escape – gives a charming, nervy performance.

-It’s just a pity about the tinny soundtrack.
+It’s just a pity about the tinny soft-rock soundtrack.

 Etienne of Navarre